 Siena Cathedral is located at the Piazza del Duomo of the historic center of Siena, a city in the Tuscany region of Italy.

 Siena Cathedral is easily accessible by public transportation, including buses and trains.
-However, walking is the preferred mode of getting around in Siena.
+However, walking is the preferred mode of getting around in the historic center of Siena since the movement of cars is restricted in this area.

 The opening hours of Siena Cathedral vary depending on the season and day of the week.
 Generally, it is open from 10 AM to 7 PM, with shorter hours on Sundays in March.